logo

 Even as he received support from some quarters, criticism within the Republican Party began to grow louder.
 Rep. Lauren Boebert of Colorado became the first GOP lawmaker to call for Tony to resign.
 Rep. Brandon Gill later echoed that demand, writing that the congressman should drop out of the race.

 Reps.
 Tim Burchett of Tennessee and Nancy Mace of South Carolina also voiced criticism.
 Tim told Axios that Tony "needs to go."
-Rep. Thomas Massie later joined the chorus on X, saying he stood with several colleagues in urging Gonzales to resign immediately.
+Rep. Thomas Massie later joined the chorus on X, saying he stood with several colleagues in urging Tony to resign immediately.

 Advertisement